 Online courses area a great option for busy, working students as well as for those who have scheduling conflicts and want to study on their own time.
 As time goes by, expect to see more and more online learning options become available.

-In 2018-2019, 3,907 students took at least one online class at University of Wisconsin - Stout.
-This is a decrease from the 4,195 students who took online classes the previous year.
+In 2019-2020, 6,861 students took at least one online class at University of Wisconsin - Stout.
+This is an increase from the 3,907 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|